 Home Instruct Concerts Recordings Contact Gallery

-Three Rivers Flute Master Class 2008 with
+2010 Flute Master Class with

-Yamaha Performing Artists and Clinicians
+Yamaha Performing Artist and Clinician Tracy Harris.

 Also featuring: Svetlana Harris, Piano